-FESTIVALS IN FEBRUARY
+FESTIVALS IN FEBRUARY & MARCH

 CELEBRATE ICELANDIC FOOD TRADITIONS

 February holds a series of interesting, Icelandic, food traditions.
 Have a taste of Þorramatur, an old custom left behind by the Norse pagan tradition, but still interesting and luscious.
 You’ve probably heard about some of the traditional Icelandic food; sheep’s head, fermented shark and dried fish.
 Doesn’t sound too appetising does it?
 But there are some good bites in there.
 Dried fish is one of my favourites, and the slices of smoked lamb, called Hangikjöt, is delicious on flat bread.
 February 13th is the day of bean stew and salted meat, known as Sprengidagur, or Bursting Day.
 February 16th marks Bolludagur, or cream puff day.
 Personal favourite of mine.
-Make your way to the nearest bakery and choose one (or two) from the many incredible flavours!
+Make your way to the nearest bakery and choose one (or more!) from the many incredible flavours!
 Finally something that we can all agree is delicious!

-TOURS TO LOOK INTO DOING IN FEBRUARY
+TOURS TO LOOK INTO DOING IN FEBRUARY & MARCH

-See you this coming February!
+Looking forward to seeing you in Iceland this coming February!